Effective:July 1, 2001

 UVa Effort Reports

-University certification forms for the periodic confirmation of individual effort of faculty, graduate research assistant, Medical Center professional staff, University and classified staff, and wage employees who work on sponsored awards.
+University certification forms for the periodic confirmation of individual effort of faculty, graduate research assistant, Medical Center professional staff, University staff, and wage employees who work on sponsored awards.

 Payroll Source and Amount List